toddiHH/concrete5-de/README.md

 ## Caveats

-The concrete5 community is discussing appropriate ways to improve localization and its maintenance, but currently no unified solution exists, so this is an attempt to provide (yet another) repository with
+The concrete5 community is discussing appropriate ways to improve localization and its maintenance, but currently no unified solution exists, so this is an attempt to provide (yet another) repository with a complete and updated set of translations.

 A number of German translation files from various authors exist, none of which were complete or up to date, so I merged the most fitting translations and harmonized a number of terms.